craymichael/ProtoFlow/README.md

 This repository contains code for the paper, "This Probably Looks _Exactly_ Like That: An Invertible Prototypical Network," which was accepted to ECCV 2024.
 The proposed architecture, **ProtoFlow**, represents prototypical distributions as Gaussians in the latent space of a normalizing flow.
-The approach enables rich interpretation, effective uncertainty estimation, and a research path forward for intrinsically interpretable neural networks.
+The approach enables rich interpretation, effective uncertainty estimation, and a promising research path forward for intrinsically interpretable neural networks.

 ## Abstract